-Fisher, M., & Wheeler, P. (2024).
-Reimagining a Pedagogy of Care Using ePortfolios as a scholarly, 'visibility' tool in Higher education.
-Journal of University Teaching and Learning Practice, Advanced online publication. https://doi.org/10.53761/tw9qf308
+Fisher, M., & Wheeler, P. (2025).
+Reimagining a pedagogy of care using ePortfolios as a scholarly, 'visibility' tool in higher education.

+Journal of University Teaching and Learning Practice, 22(3). https://doi.org/10.53761/tw9qf308

 Introduction

 The aim of this article is to explore practical strategies for humanising the learning experience when designing ePortfolio tasks and assessment by using aspects of Mezirow's transformative learning theory (2018) situated in an Activity-Centred Analysis and Design (ACAD) framework (Goodyear et al., 2021).
 Therefore, the pedagogy of care we propose aims to humanise the learning experience by providing empathetic lecturers who facilitate the learning, ensuring safe online sharing of practice spaces with assurances of confidentiality from peers, and providing feedback in the form of clarifying questions rather than judgement.